 Who do I call?
 What should I say?
 Here’s what to do first when someone dies, and what to do in the hours and days that follow.

 What should you do first when someone dies?
-Death isn’t something we encounter every day so when a loved one passes, the minutes, hours and days that follow can often be confusing ones.
+Death isn’t something we encounter every day so when a loved one passes, the minutes, hours, and days that follow can often be confusing.
 For starters, the most immediate task at hand is getting a legal pronouncement of death.
 If a person dies at a hospital or hospice facility, the medical staff can make the declaration.
 If, however, your loved one passes at home, it’s essential to call 911 right away and request assistance.
 Paramedics will come and transport the deceased to a hospital for an official death pronouncement.
 And after that?

 What to Do Immediately

-2. Contact relatives and clergy to notify them and begin discussing next steps, including wakes, funerals and memorials or services.
+2. Contact relatives and clergy to notify them and begin discussing the next steps, including wakes, funerals, and memorials or services.
 Be sure to confirm availability for clergy as well.
 While availability may seem like a given, many priests, rabbis, and ministers are asked to oversee several funerals each month, meaning their time — and availability at the church or synagogue — could be limited.

 3. Follow up on life insurance.
 Be sure to leave the hospital with the paperwork and documentation you need to begin filing.
 It’s often easier to get what you need while you’re there, versus following up in the coming days and weeks.